ragavvenkatesan/yann/docs/source/setup.rst

 the toolbox quickly do the following:

 .. code-block:: bash

-  pip install numpy
-  pip install skdata scipy git+git://github.com/ragavvenkatesan/yann.git
+  pip install git+git://github.com/ragavvenkatesan/yann.git

+If it showed any errors, install ``numpy`` first. ``skdata`` has some issue that requires ``numpy`` installed first.
 If you use anaconda, just install the numpy and scipy using ``conda install`` instead of ``pip install``.
 This will setup the toolbox for all intentions and purposes.

-For a full-fledged installation procedure, don't do the above but follow the following set of instructions.
+For a full-fledged installation procedure, don't do the above but run through the following set of instructions.

 Full installation